Alan Cobham: Test pilot and air tours

+Aviation displays

 In 1932 he started the National Aviation Day displays – a combination of barnstorming and joyriding.
 This consisted of a team of up to fourteen aircraft, ranging from single-seaters to modern airliners, and many skilled pilots.
 It toured the country, calling at hundreds of sites, some of them regular airfields and some just fields cleared for the occasion.
 Generally known as "Cobham's Flying Circus", it was hugely popular, giving thousands of people their first experience of flying, and bringing "air-mindedness" to the population.
 In 1933 there were two simultaneous tours throughout the season, named Number 1 and Number 2.
 In 1935 there again were two, but only from 1 July, named Astra and Ferry.
 These continued until the end of the 1935 season.
 In the British winter of 1932–33, Cobham took his aerial circus to South Africa (with the mistaken view that it would be the first of its kind there).
 He closed the circus within weeks of a mid-air disaster in which two of his planes collided over Blackpool on 7 September 1935.
 The pilot of an Avro biplane, South African war veteran, Captain Hugh P Stewart and Blackpool sisters, Lilian and Doris Barnes were killed.

 Airspeed Ferry G-ABSJ was used in the National Aviation Day tours, named Youth of Britain III, later Youth of Africa.

+Business ventures

 Cobham was one of the founding directors, of Airspeed Ltd., the aircraft manufacturing company started by Nevil Shute Norway and Hessell Tiltman.
 Tiltman had been discharged by the Airship Guarantee Company (a subsidiary of Vickers) after the R101 disaster also caused the grounding of the more successful R100.
 Cobham was an early and enthusiastic recruit.
 His early orders for two "Off Plan" Airspeed Ferrys for his National Aviation Day Limited company, were a major boost to the fledgling company.

 Cobham's early experiments with in-flight refuelling were based on a specially adapted Airspeed Courier.
 This craft was eventually modified by Airspeed to Cobham's specification, for a non-stop flight from London to India, using in-flight refuelling to extend the aeroplane's flight duration.

 In 1935 he founded a small airline, Cobham Air Routes Ltd, that flew from London Croydon Airport to the Channel Islands.
 Months later, after a crash that killed one of his pilots, he sold it to Olley Air Service Ltd and turned to the development of inflight refueling.
 Trials stopped at the outbreak of World War II until interest was successfully revived by the RAF and United States Army Air Forces in the last year of the war.

 He once remarked: "It's a full time job being Alan Cobham!"